Groups acting on trees with Tits' independence property (P): Examples

-It is now easy to see that we have defined a valid local action diagram, and taking the action of $U(\Delta)$ on its defining tree, all the conditions of Corollary~\ref{cor:comp_gen+simple}(ii) are immediately apparent.
-Thus $U(\Delta) \in \ms{S}$.
+For $1 \le i \le n$, let $G(v_i)$ be $G_i$ acting by left translation on the left coset space $G_i/U_i =: X_{\ol{a_i}}$.
+It is now easy to see that we have defined a valid local action diagram, and taking the action of $\Univ(\Delta)$ on its defining tree, all the conditions of Corollary~\ref{cor:comp_gen+simple}(ii) are immediately apparent.
+Thus $\Univ(\Delta) \in \ms{S}$.

-Let $(T,\pi,\mc{L})$ be the $\Delta$-tree defining $U(\Delta)$.
-For $1 \le i \le n$ let $v^*_i \in \pi\inv(v_i)$ and let $O_i = U(\Delta)_{v^*_i}$.
+Let $(T,\pi,\mc{L})$ be the $\Delta$-tree defining $\Univ(\Delta)$.
+For $1 \le i \le n$ let $v^*_i \in \pi\inv(v_i)$ and let $O_i = \Univ(\Delta)_{v^*_i}$.
 Then the action of $O_i$ on $o\inv(v^*_i)$ is exactly $G(v_i)$, which is isomorphic to $G_i$; indeed, by Proposition~\ref{prop:semidirect}, the action homomorphism of $O_i$ on $o\inv(v^*_i)$ splits, so $O_i \cong K_i \rtimes G_i$ where $K_i$ is the kernel of the action.
 In turn, $K_i$ fixes an arc, hence is compact by Proposition~\ref{prop:locally_compact}. \end{proof}

+A similar construction of groups in $\ms{S}$, this time as automorphism groups of locally finite graphs of connectivity one, can be extracted from Section~\ref{sec:conn_one}.